Lisbon revisited (updated April 2024)

 Elevador de Santa Justa

-In order to do that walk towards the beautiful old Rossio train station, check out its exuberant architectural style, then take the road behind to the left.
+In order to do that walk towards the beautiful old Rossio train station, check out the exuberant architectural style, then take the road behind to the left.
 Follow till you reach the pretty square of Largo do Carmo with its shady trees and popular kiosk opposite the church called Igreja do Carmo.
-This monument was a former convent that was partially destroyed by the deadly earthquake of 1755.
+This roofless monument was a former convent that was partially destroyed by the deadly earthquake of 1755.
 The remaining ruins have only added to the eerie beauty of this intriguing sight, especially after nightfall and under a moonlit sky.
+Check out if for classical musical concerts happening here in the summer.

 Topo Chiado